jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 #### AWS Documentation

-It's as this point we should take a look at the [AWS Documentation](https://docs.amazonaws.cn/en_us/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#input-variable-reference), specifically **input variables**.
+It's as this point we will need to edit the template and need to take a look at the [AWS Documentation](https://docs.amazonaws.cn/en_us/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#input-variable-reference) regarding what this involves.

-Here we see that the route retrieves the value of the path using **$input.params(x)**.
+If we take a look specifically at **input variables** we can see that the route retrieves the value of the path, query string or header using **$input.params(x)**.

 <img src="https://i.imgur.com/2RBQFCj.png">